Information for Managers and Department Heads

 - Addressing COVID-related compliance requirements involving face coverings and social distancing: This helpful guide is intended to assist the UTEP community in achieving compliance and supporting a safe and healthy environment.

-- The Recovery Task Force has created a PowerPoint for you to use with your team to cover these topics.
+- A PowerPoint is available for you to use with your team to cover on-campus safety topics.
 You can access it at this link.
 You might want to share the PowerPoint with your team in advance of doing your own in-person training so that people can think about their questions in advance.

 - Students have also produced a training video that all students are required to watch before coming to campus.
 It covers the same subjects and you should feel free to use it with your team, if you wish.